 Carolina Maria de Jesus: Introduction

-The diary of Carolina Maria de Jesus has to be one of the most imperative, timely, relevant journals I’ve read in my life thus far because of the testimonies it holds and the circumstances through which she was writing the few years her journal covers.
-As a modern day Black woman diarist, I find her chronicle of testimonies to be absolutely necessary: it fills a valuable place in the Black female diary literature canon where the Diaspora, colorism, poverty, politics and Black single motherhood intersect.
+The diary of Carolina Maria de Jesus has to be one of the most imperative, timely, relevant journals I’ve read in my life thus far.
+The veracity of de Jesus’ testimonies and the elemental immortality of the circumstances through which she was writing the few years her journal covers sanctions her work as redoubtable, gospel.
+As a modern day Black woman diarist, I find her chronicle of testimonies to be necessary for our study: it fills a valuable place in the Black female diary literature canon where the Diaspora, colorism, the technology of poverty, politics and Black single motherhood intersect.
 For any of my sisters curious about the efficacy of keeping their lives through the morbid, shocking, abject, tragic– and the moments of fleeting gladness that pierces through some of life’s darkest chapters, this diary is for your imbibing and validation.
 As one who has endured times of housing insecurity, lack, hunger, and social marginalization, Carolina de Jesus’ diary RELIEVES me in a society that gaslights me.
 The spectrum of emotions contained in her journal along with the setting in which she was recording her daily life makes her diary a critical lodestar for any of us heavy with grief yet urged nonetheless to keep our journals…

 A dark-skinned Afro-Brazilian woman, a single mother and “favelado” (the term for those who inhabit the favelas in Brazil), de Jesus journaled through destitution, her children’s illnesses from their living conditions, being surrounded by domestic and street violence, enduring the panderings of lying, condescending politicians, recognizing the hypocrisy of Christianity, and enduring the conundrum that is the de facto, invisible caste systems manifesting when one is dark-skinned AND Black AND woman AND single mother AND whose children have different fathers.